JCVenterInstitute/Jillion/README.md

-Jillion 5 requires Java 8 and uses new Java 8 language features such as default methods, lambda expressions and the new `Stream` and `Collector` API.
+Jillion 5 requires Java 8 and uses new Java 8 language features such as default methods, lambda expressions and the new `Stream` and `Collector` API. if you are still stuck on Java 7, then you must use Jilion 4.

 #How to install
 ## Using downloadable jar